ekacar1/Data690_Statistical_Analysis_and_Visualization_with_Python/README.md

 - 40% - 54% D
 - <40% F

-However, someone with a final score of 83 might also get an A, depending on the overall success of the students.
+However, someone with a final score of 84 might also get an A-, depending on the overall success of the students.
 (Of course, same thing might happen in the opposite direction).
 Course Policies
 ## Course Policies